isc-projects/bind9/doc/notes/notes-current.rst

   ISC would like to thank Toshifumi Sakaguchi who independently discovered and responsibly reported the issue to ISC. :gl:`#4548`

+- A malicious DNS client that sends many queries with a SIG(0)-signed message can cause server to respond slowly or not respond at all for other clients.
+  :cve:`2024-1975` :gl:`#4480`

 New Features
 ~~~~~~~~~~~~